salom18/Projet_programmation-/README.md

 - pip install textblob
 - pip install sys
 - pip install selenium
+3. Execute the program by entering the information the user is asked about and waiting for the result in their email address.

 <a name="Description of each file"></a>
 ## Description of each file